jansanz/iOSXMLPerformance/README.md

 - TinyXML2

 ## Future Plans
-- Fully revamp this test, there is no need for downloading the file.
+- Fully revamp this test, there is no need for downloading the file over the internet.
 Include few XML samples, both smaller and bigger